acoustic-content-samples/sample-contextual-similarity-search/README.md

 You can assign user tags to items by following the steps that are outlined here:

-- Log in to the Watson Content Hub.
+- Log in to Acoustic Content.

 - You can set the tag for the content item or asset (image) by selecting the `tags` twistie on the right side-bar and clicking the `Add tag` link while `creating` or `editing` a content item or asset.